Last Updated on January 15, 2026 by Michelle Mundy

 Surprisingly easy to make, this thick and flavorful Homemade Red Enchilada Sauce uses ingredients from your pantry to bring the flavors of Mexico right into your kitchen!

-Canned enchilada sauce has always been my go to… until now.
+Canned enchilada sauce has always been our go to… until now.
 This Homemade Red Enchilada Sauce is simple and easy to make.
 It takes about 10 minutes and uses common ingredients that most people have on hand!

 It is thick, hearty and delicious and includes all of the right spices without any of the preservatives.
-Served with taquitos, over burritos, or in Chicken Enchiladas, it is an absolute game changer and I will never buy canned enchilada sauce again!
+Served with taquitos, over burritos, or in Chicken Enchiladas, it is an absolute game changer and we will never buy canned enchilada sauce again!

 How to Make Homemade Red Enchilada Sauce

-This sauce is thick and flavorful and so much better than anything I have ever poured out of a can.
-I love that there aren’t any preservatives and that I can have homemade sauce in just ten minutes.
-The little kick of vinegar at the end adds the perfect element to finish the sauce and the sauce itself is absolutely delicious!
+This sauce is thick and flavorful and so much better than anything we have ever poured out of a can.
+We love that there aren’t any preservatives and that we can have homemade sauce in just ten minutes.

 In a small bowl, combine together the flour, chili powder, cumin, garlic powder, dried oregano and salt.
 Mix well and set aside.